cguth7/cguth7.github.io/_posts/2020-10-20-trees-in-games.md

 		return best_move
 ```

-MCTS in general works very effectively to solve game trees and was famously combined with neural networks in AlphaGo by DeepMind to create a Go agent.
+MCTS in general works very effectively to simulate play in game trees and was famously combined with neural networks in AlphaGo by DeepMind to create a Go agent that defeated top human players.